136MasterNR/Battles-of-Batch/README.md

 ### How it Works : Items (#3.4)
   - **Bomb**: Stuns enemies, skipping their next round/action.
 Bosses cannot be stunned by this attack type.
 Effects, such as poison on the player, will still function (Not yet an implemented feature).
   - **Heal**: Increases the HP of the player.
 This does not skip the next enemy round/action, and the player will still take damage as usual.
+Can stop bleeding effects.
   - More Coming Soon!

 <details><summary>